PostHog/posthog.com/contents/docs/cdp/geoip-enrichment.md

 A case to be aware of is sending events from a server – such events, if not provided with custom property `$ip`, will be detected as sent from the location of the data center, instead of the related user.

-If you'd like this app to skip over an event and not add the above properties, set property `$geoip_disable` to `true` on that event.
+If you'd like this connector to skip over an event and not add the above properties, set property `$geoip_disable` to `true` on that event.

 ## FAQ

-### Is the source code for this app available?
+### Is the source code for this connector available?

-PostHog is open-source and so are all apps on the platform.
+PostHog is open-source and so are all connectors on the platform.
 The [source code for the GeoIP Enricher](https://github.com/PostHog/posthog-plugin-geoip) is available on GitHub.

-### Who created this app?
+### Who created this connector?

 We'd like to thank PostHog team members [Yakko Majuri](https://github.com/yakkomajuri), [Tim Glaser](https://github.com/timgl), [Michael Matloka](https://github.com/Twixes) and former team member [Paolo D'Amico](https://github.com/paolodamico) for creating the GeoIP Enricher.
 We miss you, Paolo!